Open in 2023: all year, except Christmas Day and St. Stephens Day

 Also, and importantly, the structure of The Society of Friends from its earliest days, with a system of representatives from Meetings regularly visiting other Meetings, often in other parts of the country, created a network of relationships between like minded individuals and families.
 It was natural, therefore, that they would hear about, support, participate in and emulate each other’s ventures.

-The brothers acquired more land to add to their garden, adding weirs and bridges.
+The brothers acquired more land to add to their garden, and Thomas, an engineer, added weirs and bridges.
 Edward and George were influenced by William Robinson, who has been called “the father of English gardening.”

 William Robinson (1838-1935) was born in Ireland.
 His first job was in Curraghmore, County Waterford.
 He progressed to become the foreman gardener in Ballykilcavan, County Laois, employed by Sir Hunt Johnson-Walsh.
 In 1862 Robinson found employment at the Royal Botanic Society’s garden at Regent’s Park in England.
 He resigned four years later in order to further his knowledge of gardening, and to write.
 He travelled in France and later more widely in Europe and the United States, and published books on horticulture.
 His most important work is The English Flower Garden (1883).
 The Robinsonian style of gardening is to work with nature, as opposed to imposing order.